Milan · Operators

 What the Milan operator register costs in America.

 • Made in Italy as the opening claim.
-The flag carries the lede on Italian-built US-facing surfaces.
-The American buyer reads it as a quality flag, not as a category position, and clicks past it looking for the peer set and the procurement risk story.
+The flag carries the lede on Italian-built US website, deck, and sales materials.
+The American buyer judges it as a quality flag, not as a category position, and clicks past it looking for the peer set and the procurement risk story.

 • European OEM lists without translation.
 References to Stellantis-Italy, Volkswagen-Wolfsburg, BMW-Munich, and Daimler programs listed by name.
 The US commodity manager cannot map them onto US procurement panel structure, so the entries function as decoration rather than past-performance.

-• Italian formal register on US-facing surfaces.
+• Italian formal register on US website, deck, and sales materials.
 Long preamble, full corporate naming with SpA and Srl designations, multi-paragraph corporate history, and lei-style formality on the website and deck.
-The US reader closes the tab before the value claim arrives.
+The US buyer closes the tab before the value claim arrives.

-• EUR-anchored pricing posture.
+• EUR-anchored price presentation.
 Quotes, capacity figures, and tooling investment numbers in Euros without USD translation.
 American OEM commodity managers expect firm dollar pricing, US-denominated capex, and clear US economics that signal the operator is accountable on US terms.

 The craft is real.
 The continuity is real.
-The US-facing frame is, and the frame is fixable.
+The US buyer path is, and the buyer path can be fixed.

 The fix sequence